quixio/quix-streams/docs/processing.md

 **Example**:

-Assume we receive the same temperature readings in Celsius, but this time we need to add a new column with values in Fahrenheit.
+Assume you receive the same temperature readings in Celsius, but this time you need to add a new column with values in Fahrenheit.

 Here is how you can do that using columns and DataFrame API: